napu-dev/napu-verkosto/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: "Saksankieliset Kettuset kartoittamassa suomen kieltä \U0001F98A"
-    content: >
+    content: >-
-      Balbla.
       This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
       - label: Beitreten
         url: /contact